balenaltd/handbook/Flowdock.md

 Following the customary greetings, it would be great if you took the time to create and send a brief intro of yourself as your first task.
 You may include any details you wish about yourself, family, work, interests or anything else you deem appropriate.

 ## Changing the look and feel
-Petros has created papagal which is a Chrome and Firefox extension that improves user experience while using Flowdock.
+Papagal is a Chrome and Firefox extension that improves user experience while using Flowdock.
 You can find more information [here](https://github.com/petrosagg/papagal).
 Unfortunately, the Firefox addon has been taken down for now.